 The specific responsibilities of PC are:

-Deliver to the HL and to the CL preliminary CuT executables
+Get from [relevant repository] preliminary CuT executables and deliver them to the HL and to the CL.

-Deliver to the HL and the CL final CuT executables
+Get from [relevant repository] final CuT executables and deliver them to the HL and the CL

+Get from [relevant repository] the processing scripts and deliver them to the HL and the CL.

 Develop the processing scripts using the condition lists defined in this document and the processing steps defined in IVAS-7b.

 Provide the randomization playlists for P.800 subjective experiments described in this document.
-In case an experiment is duplicated, the playlists will be different for the two tests of the same experiment conducted in different languages.
+In case an experiment is duplicated, the playlists will be different for the two tests of the same experiment, conducted in different languages.
 These playlists will be reused for all experiments.
 Each LL will receive the randomization playlists only for the experiments to be conducted by that LL.
 The playlists will be delivered in Excel spreadsheet format.

+Editor’s note: The relevant repository for IVAS fixed-point and floating-point codes need to be specified.

 Listening Laboratories

 Provide a listening environment that conforms to the requirements in [4] including: